edgelesssys/contrast/docs/docs/howto/workload-deployment/deploy-coordinator.md

-# Deploy Contrast coordinator
+# Deploy Contrast Coordinator

 This step adds an additional service to you cluser.
-The coordinator takes care of verifying your deployment.
+The Coordinator takes care of verifying your deployment.

 ## Applicability